Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone: Conclusion

+This article presents a complete workflow for semantic scene understanding using only 2D lidar, demonstrating that fine-grained semantic perception significantly enhances mobile robotics algorithms.
+Our contributions are fourfold.

+First, we introduce Semantic2D, the first 2D lidar semantic segmentation dataset for mobile robotics applications.
+This dataset provides point-wise annotations for nine indoor object categories (e.g., walls, tables, doors) and includes comprehensive data for various robotics tasks (object tracking, mapping, localization, and navigation), including poses, odometry, RGB/depth images, navigation goals, paths, and control commands.
+To enable efficient annotation, we develop SALSA, a semi-automatic labeling framework that combines manual map annotation with ICP-based scan alignment, significantly reducing manual effort.
+We validate SALSA on the OGM-Turtlebot2 and MIT Stata Center datasets, demonstrating its utility for creating high-quality 2D lidar annotations.

+Second, we propose S$^3$-Net, an efficient stochastic semantic segmentation network based on a VAE that delivers robust performance on resource-constrained robots.
+Through ablation studies, we determine the optimal input representation and show that S$^3$-Net with range, intensity, and incident angle inputs outperforms both traditional geometry-based methods and other input configurations.

+Third, we demonstrate practical applications in semantic mapping and navigation using only a single 2D lidar sensor.
+Our approach generates accurate semantic occupancy grid maps across different environments, while our semantically-aware navigation policies (Semantic Pfeiffer and Semantic CNN) outperform their non-semantic counterparts in both simulated and real-world experiments, including cross-platform deployment on different robots and sensors.

+Finally, we open-source our dataset and algorithms to encourage further research in 2D lidar-based semantic understanding for mobile robotics.

-This research includes calculations carried out on HPC resources supported in part by the National Science Foundation through major research instrumentation grant number 1625061 and by the US Army Research Laboratory under contract number W911NF-16-2-0189.
-The authors would like to thank Alkesh Srivastava for his help in teleoperating the Jackal robot and labeling the six environment maps.
+\begin{acks} The authors would like to thank Alkesh Srivastava for his help in teleoperating the Jackal robot and labeling six environment maps, and Kevin Formento for his help in teleoperating the Jackal robot and collecting data in three environments. \end{acks}

+\begin{funding} This work was funded by Temple University and the University of Hong Kong. \end{funding}